Top Rising Mexican Hip Hop Artist

-Panda$tackz: I got the name Panda when I was little, because I was a little chubby, so that’s how I got Panda.
-When I was doing the corrido scene that was actually my artist name, just Panda, Panda Felix.
+Panda$tackz: I got the name Panda when I was little, because I was a little chubby.
+So, that’s how I got Panda.
+When I was doing the corridos scene that was actually my artist name, just Panda, or Panda Felix.
 When I got into the hip hop scene I was like I have to change my name.
 Change my name to something more English, something catchy, something people are never going to forget.

 I definitely wanted to keep the Panda name, and I like money, so Panda$tackz I thought that’s unique.
 I google it, that’s something that nothing was coming up on google search, so I’m like perfect.
 I became Panda$tackz and if you google me I’m the only thing that pops up.